Building Wealth

 That means companies enjoy explosive growth potential as they invest big.
 But they’re also safe enough for even the most risk-averse investor to own.
 And while you wait on capital gains to build, you’re rewarded with generous and rising dividends.

 I sure wouldn’t say the same about many of the companies that investors consider premier renewable energy investments now.
-That includes Tesla, which still makes a lot more money trading energy credits and bitcoin than actually selling cars.
-And though its hard to tell from its opaque financials, it’s a safe bet they’re still failing to build anything resembling scale in battery systems—especially with prices of critical metals rising sharply.
+That includes Tesla, which is still failing to build anything resembling scale in battery systems—especially with prices of critical metals elevated.

 Of course, Tesla is a relative success story compared to most of the other “green” companies investors have chased in recent years.
 For example, the hydrogen economy is rapidly becoming closer to reality.
 Gas distributors and pipeline owners are mixing the universe’s lightest element with conventional gas to cut pollution and costs.
 And super oil majors are pairing up with renewable energy generators to produce “green” hydrogen from electrolysis.

 But these advances haven’t helped prospects for once-hyped fuel cell companies.
-Once high flyers, Plug Power and FuelCell Energy have lost 67 percent and 83 percent of their value over the last 12 months respectively.
+Once high flyers, Plug Power and FuelCell Energy have both lost almost 90 percent of their value since Joe Biden—easily the most supportive US president in history of renewable energy--entered the White House at the start of 2021.

 More Americans than ever are installing solar panels on the roofs of their homes and places of business.
 But the largest US rooftop solar company—Sunrun—has yet to come close to turning a profit.
-And its shares are down almost 70 percent over the past 12 months as a consequence.
+And its shares are down 82 percent since Biden became president.

 As for the developers of solar and wind turbines, these are manufacturers masquerading as technology companies.
 In reality, they’re locked in a race to the bottom, with survival depending on developing ever-cheaper and more efficient components.
 And their chief rivals globally are much larger, better-financed and government-backed Chinese firms.